 - Does the pediatrician know specialists in the field he can consult with regarding your child?

-At Oshman & Mirisola, we understand how difficult it can be to see your child struggle to progress.
+At The Oshman Firm, we understand how difficult it can be to see your child struggle to progress.
 Taking the time to learn more about this condition can help him or her live a higher quality of life.

 If you suspect your child is suffering from cerebral palsy, we recommend getting a professional opinion.
 Both you and your child deserve to live life to its fullest, and the right doctor can help with that.